deflect-ca/banjax/supporting-containers/challenge-client/README.md

 always wins over generating a new one, so a reload never invalidates a public key that has already been handed out.

+### Where keys come from in production

+banjax minting its own keys is a dev convenience, gated on `deflect_challenge_generate_missing_keys`, which is **off by default**.
+In production a provisioning script writes the key files and banjax only ever loads them.
+A domain enabled with no key file then logs an error and 404s, rather than banjax inventing a key whose public half nobody holds: that key would fail every client's verification, which looks exactly like the compromised edge this feature is meant to detect.

+The private key stays out of `banjax-config.yaml` deliberately.
+The config holds a *path*, the way `kafka_ssl_key` already does, because the config is generated centrally, shipped to every edge, and dumped verbatim to the log when `debug` is on.

 ## What this does and does not prove

 It proves **key possession**: something holding this domain's private key saw